 …alcohol abuse, and prostitution are common in Oslo strip clubs.
 The producers of the documentary used a hidden camera and they have documented the sale of sexual service in a strip club in Oslo.
 In the scenes supporting the claims, the reporter pays 2400 NOK for 20 minutes to spend time with the stripper into a back room.

 Scour the web and you’ll find these claims are far from uncommon.

 Various Norwegian sex workers have commented on the sale of sexual services in strip clubs, as well as other adult venues around the major cities.

 The sex trade itself is dominated by eastern european girls, including many escorts from overseas.
-There’s a considerable number of African hookers turning tricks on the streets, often offering blowjobs and quickies for extremely low rates.
+There’s a considerable number of African sex workers on the streets.

 The adult industry in Norway is a story of contradictions.

 Against the backdrop of an extremely liberal and forward-thinking nation, many of the sex workers who the laws are designed to protect have been driven underground.

 As such, acquiring adult services comes with major risks for both the provider and the client.